LauraBattagliola/fQGAM/README.md

 - $\beta^\tau(s,t)$ is the bivariate functional coefficient
 - $u_i$ are subject-specific random effects with $E[u_i] = 0$

-## Bootstrap Methods

-The package implements two complementary bootstrap schemes:
+For estimation and inference on the coefficients of the model, the recommended approach (from Battagliola et al. 2024) combines two bootstrap schemes:

 ### Block Bootstrap (`boot_pred_block`)
 - **Purpose**: Variance estimation and standard error computation